openedx-unsupported/openedxstats/README.rst

 .. warning::

-   This repository is no longe actively being developed or maintained.
+   This repository is no longer being actively developed or maintained.

 Intro
 -----